bgillis1992/Streamable-Anime-List/README.md

 - The Devil is a Part-Timer!
 - The Disappearance of Haruhi Suzumiya
 - The Melancholy of Haruhi Suzumiya
+- The Melancholy of Haruhi Suzumiya (2009)
 - Toaru Majutsu no Index
 - Togainu no Chi
+- Toki wo Kakeru Shoujo
 - Tokyo Ghoul
 - Tokyo Ghoul √A
 - Tonari no Kaibutsu-kun